rinzler-17/csv-utility/README.md

 ## CSV Processing utiliy
-This is a simple project to process a CSV file implemented using pandas library in Python.
+This is a simple project to process a CSV file implemented using dask library (https://docs.dask.org/en/latest/install.html) in Python.
+Dask dataframes have interface similar to pandas and support chunked processing and parallelism to handle large files.

 Sample csv file is at `resources/data.csv`

 ## Instructions
 Please ensure you have `Python` and `pip` installed in your localhost.
-To install pandas, run
+To install dask, run

-    $ pip install pandas
+    $ pip install dask[complete]

 ## Running the Code
     $ python main.py